merongivian/negasonic/README.md

 ### Cycle

-Under the hood we use a 'fixed' time for calculating notes durations, adding more notes will make durations shorter.
+Under the hood we use a 'fixed' time for calculating notes durations, adding more notes or `play` statements will make durations shorter.
 This happens because each `play` happens inside a `cycle`.
 A `cycle`'s duration is around 3 seconds

 ```ruby
 # doing this